 As Tim Salix specialises in product photography his years of experience is applicable to automobiles

 If a photographer is doing a photo shoot indoors they will be having to utilise the ambient lighting that is present, which will be an irregular mix of different types of on-site electrical lighting and natural light.
 They can get variable results in the photos, in particular, colour casts and reflections will show up on paintwork.

 However, bringing in their own studio gear the problems of photographing large reflective objects has issues.
 Generally, the majority of photographers do not have enough power.
 Even a 1200 watt studio light can be too weak to adequately give consistent coverage to the side of car.
 So in order to try to get the coverage, the equipment needs to be moved closer to vehicles where it reflects onto the bodywork, which of course shows up in the images.
 On highly reflective surfaces conventional enclosed softboxes create ugly white hot-spots on the paintwork and glass.

-With outdoor photography (putting aside the inconvenience of rain and in Auckland the frequency of) public enemy number one is sunlight causing reflections and high-contrast images.
-Closely followed by the surroundings and clouds reflecting back onto automobiles and appearing in the photos.
+With outdoor photography (putting aside the inconvenience of rain and in Auckland the frequency of) public enemy number one is sunlight causing reflections and high-contrast images, with the potential for deep shadow and overexposed areas.
+Closely followed by the ground, surroundings and clouds reflecting back onto vehicles and appearing in the photos.

 Large Scale Studio Lighting Equipment